The Sunshine of Your Smile

 "The Sunshine of Your Smile" is a British popular song published in London in 1913 just before the First World War by Francis, Day and Hunter.
 The lyrics were by Leonard Cooke and the music by Lilian Ray.
-It became a top ten hit in the UK Singles Chart in 1980, sung by Mike Berry.
+It became a top ten hit on the UK Singles Chart in 1980, sung by Mike Berry.

 Lyrics

 The following lyrics are taken from the sheet music published in 1913: